SupreetKaur05/ADA/README.md

 6. Repeat steps 4 and 5 until all vertices are included in the MST.

 7. The resulting edges selected form the Minimum Spanning Tree (MST) of the graph.

 8. The time complexity of Prim's algorithm is O(E log V) when using a priority queue, where E is the number of edges and V is the number of vertices.

+Time Complexity:
+Using an adjacency matrix and a simple array: O(V^2)
+ Using an adjacency list and a binary heap (priority queue): O((V + E) log V)
+ Using an adjacency list and a Fibonacci heap: O(E + V log V)

+Space Complexity: O(V + E)

 ### 7-03-25
 ## Practical 15
 Aim:  Knapsack 01
 Working:
 1. Initialize a 2D array (dp) where dp[i][j] represents the maximum value that can be obtained with the first 'i' items and a weight limit of 'j'.

 2. Set the base cases: